Ashayet

-Ashayet's stone sarcophagus (JE 47267) contained a wooden coffin (JE 47355) and a wooden statue was also located in the tomb; they are now found in the Egyptian Museum in Cairo.
+Ashayet's stone sarcophagus (JE 47267) contained a wooden coffin (JE 47355) and a wooden statue was also located in the tomb; they are now in the Egyptian Museum in Cairo.
 Her stone sarcophagus is particularly well known for the exterior relief and painted interior.
 The painted interior was copied as tempera on paper facsimiles by Charles K. Wilkinson in Gurna in 1926.
 The facsimiles are now found in the Metropolitan Museum of Art, New York, but were never published.
 In the interior decoration of two Medjay women, Federtyt and Mekhenet, are depicted and named as part of Ashayet's household.
-It has been posited that Ashayet herself was a Nubian elite woman living in Egypt.
+Depictions of her three female scribes were named and depicted in same publisher.
+Liszka interprets this as this elite woman was in charge of her own household and choices of commissioned art for her depiction of afterlife.
+It has been posited that Ashayet herself was a Nubian elite woman living as queen in Egypt.